 For this Plan, the greater Estes Valley encompasses all the public and private land in the Estes Valley School District and Estes Valley Recreation and Park District.
-This includes the towns of Estes Park, Drake, Glen Haven, Pinewood Springs, and Allenspark as well as portions of unincorporated Larimer and Boulder counties.
-However, since much of the western part of the Estes Valley is already conserved within Rocky Mountain National Park, as seen on the map to the right, the maps throughout the Plan focus on primarily unconserved areas.
+This includes the town of Estes Park, and unincorporated Larimer and Boulder counties, including, but not limited to, Drake, Glen Haven, Pinewood Springs, and Allenspark.
+However, since much of the Estes Valley is already conserved within Rocky Mountain National Park and Arapaho-Roosevelt National Forest, as seen on the map to the right, the maps throughout the Plan focus on primarily unconserved areas.

-The greater Estes Valley encompasses a wide diversity of ecosystems, including montane, subalpine, and riparian, and undeveloped foothills.
-It hosts abundant populations of elk, deer, raptors, and unusual wildlife, and sweeping views of the Continental Divide.
-The Valley also supports a vibrant outdoor recreation economy and charming mountain towns.
-The landscape and sky offer many natural wonders - birds returning and wildflowers blooming in spring, the tracks of a mountain lion, the brilliance of the Milky Way, and the experience of serenity in a wild place.
+The greater Estes Valley encompasses a wide diversity of ecosystems, including montane, subalpine, and riparian, and undeveloped foothills within the North Fork Big Thompson, Big Thompson, and Tahosa Valley.
+It hosts abundant populations of large mammals and birds such as elk, deer and raptors, and uncommon and elusive wildlife such as the tiger salamander, greenback cutthroat trout and painted lady (a butterfly).
+The Valley also supports a vibrant outdoor recreation economy and charming mountain communities.
+The landscape and sky offer many natural wonders - birds returning from migration and wildflowers blooming in spring, the tracks of a mountain lion, the brilliance of the Milky Way, and the experience of serenity in a wild place.
 For generations visitors have come to the Valley for a variety of activities across all seasons, especially as a summer respite, and to be close to this unique natural landscape.